replayio/docs/src/app/test-runners/cypress-io/page.md

 Jumping from test code and utilizing timeline can further be explored [Events Timeline doc page](/devtools/events-timeline).
 Or you can watch the [Replay Crash course video](https://www.youtube.com/watch?v=ksxf6qE9Ymc) on this topic.
 {% /callout %}

-## Next steps
-Learn how record your first Replay with Cypress, manage your test suite and debug flaky tests using Replay DevTools
+{% quick-links title="Read more" description="Learn how record your first Replay with Cypress, manage your test suite and debug flaky tests using Replay DevTools" %}

-{% quick-links %}

 {% quick-link
   title="Record Your First Cypress test"